 He is completely non-verbal, with the exception of a few select words that he may say on occasion with meaning and understanding.
 The first of those two words is ‘hot!’
 He knows what it means and uses it.
 The second of those words is a four-letter word that begins with an S and ends in a t!
 And trust me when things go wrong, he uses that one quite well also!

 I was looking to put a mailbox together for his birthday that would be sturdy but able to be moved from room to room.
 We talked and brainstormed for a few minutes when Gary told me to trust him and asked if I could come back Saturday morning.
 He said he had a few ideas and would put something together.

 I must have looked like an idiot pushing the cart through the checkout crying like a baby!
-Thank-You so much to Gary & Lorel as well as Gene, Laura and Don who built the mailbox!
+Thank-You so much to Gary and Lorel as well as Gene, Laura, and Don who built the mailbox!

 Help us show compassion is contagious.
 SHARE this beautiful story on Facebook or Twitter with your friends and family.